TheatrumMundi/TheatrumMundi/_posts/2025-01-03-composition-vi.markdown

 In alabaster.
 No beauty, which spared <br>
 So little, so reproached us then as now <br>
 In witness.
-The dream you said will be the <br>
+The dream you said will be <br>
-White of ivory is blind and blinding, <br>
+The white of ivory is blind and blinding, <br>
 As hoarfrost clads the candour of the bone. <br>